 These reflections are necessarily grounded in Hölderlin’s understanding of the relation between the productive capacities of poetry, and those of “nature,” since the latter provides the former with its most acute example of what it means to constitute a “world.”
-In one of Hölderlin’s earliest treatises, “The Ground for Empedocles,” he expressly takes up the question of the relation between art and nature in order to explain why his early play (The Death of Empedocles) is an attempt to overcome the opposition between art and nature as the mark of a genuinely modern form of tragedy.
+In one of Hölderlin’s earliest treatises, “The Ground for Empedocles” (in PW), he expressly takes up the question of the relation between art and nature in order to explain why his early play (The Death of Empedocles) is an attempt to overcome the opposition between art and nature as the mark of a genuinely modern form of tragedy.
 The opening of the treatise prefigures in many ways the “alternation of tones” theory that will become Hölderlin’s more explicit focus in “On the Difference of Poetic Modes,” since he describes his tragedy as proceeding through a variety of “tones” each of which is in tension with the “reflection” or “sensation” meant to depict it.
 What Hölderlin makes explicit, however, is that even though the “subject matter” of the tragedy is “foreign” to the world of the poet, the poet’s selection of this world as a “vessel” for his own is strictly “analogical.”
-That is, the poet’s world can only be reflected back to him and to others through the medium of the foreign (in this case, ancient Greek tragedy), because that world is precisely the converse of his own.
+That is, the poet’s world can only be reflected back to him and to others through the medium of the foreign (in this case, ancient Greek tragedy) because that world is precisely the converse of his own.
 A “modern” tragedy is possible only insofar as it engages Greek forms to articulate an entirely different content.
 In other words, something like the opposition between the Greeks and the Hesperians that Hölderlin describes in the December 4, 1801 letter to Böhlendorff appears to be operative here.
-In order to generate a form of art that is “the free use of one’s own” Hölderlin insists in the letter, requires a relation to the foreign that refuses simple imitation.
-It must repeat the inimitable disjunction between tone and expression that characterizes all artforms, and that leads the work of art to overcome its own conditions of possibility.
+To generate a form of art that is “the free use of one’s own,” Hölderlin insists in the letter, requires a relation to the foreign that refuses simple imitation.
+It must repeat the inimitable disjunction between tone and expression that characterizes all artforms and that leads the work of art to overcome its own conditions of possibility.
 Hölderlin insists: “We learn nothing with more difficulty than to freely use the national.
-And, I believe that it is precisely the clarity of the presentation that is so natural to us as is for the Greek the fire from heaven” (PW,149/ 2:927).
+And, I believe that it is precisely the clarity of the presentation that is so natural to us as is for the Greek the fire from heaven” (PW 149; 2:927).
 In other words, what is “natural” for the Greeks is “fire from heaven,” a sacred or ideal pathos that occurs in connection with the divine.
 For us, we modern “Hesperians” it is the reverse; what is “inborn” for us is “clarity of presentation” (die Klahrheit der Darstellung).
 And because each is “inborn,” it is precisely the opposite that ends up being “mastered.”
 The Greeks mastered sobriety or the “clarity of presentation” because what defined their world is “sacred pathos,” whereas for we Hesperians what comes most naturally is precisely that pathos, whereas what is most “their own” (the sobriety or the “clarity of presentation”) remains elusive for us.